openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Client may send one of the following parameters to convey metadata with unsigned authorization requests.

-* `registration`
+* `client_metadata`
   * OPTIONAL.
 This parameter enables RP Metadata to be passed in a single, self-contained parameter.
 The value is a JSON object containing RP Registration Metadata values.
-The registration parameter value is represented in an OAuth 2.0 request as a UTF-8 encoded JSON object.
+The client metadata parameter value is represented in an OAuth 2.0 request as a UTF-8 encoded JSON object.

-* `registration_uri`
+* `client_metadata_uri`
   * OPTIONAL.
 This parameter enables RP Registration Metadata to be passed by reference, rather than by value.
 The `request_uri` value is a URL referencing a resource containing a RP Registration Metadata Object.
-The scheme used in the `registration_uri` value MUST be https.
+The scheme used in the `client_metadata_uri` value MUST be https.
 The `request_uri` value MUST be reachable by the AS.

 If one of these parameters is used, the other MUST NOT be used in the same request.